azsk/AzTS-docs/Policies/SQLServer/Azure_SQLDatabase_Audit_Enable_Threat_Detection_Server/Readme.md

 To collect the complete audit evaluation for a control, please run the policies in below order.

-The assessment result should be combination of:
+The assessment result should be a combination of:

 1. [Security - SQL Server - AuditSqlServerAuditingSettings](Security%20-%20SQL%20Server%20-%20AuditSqlServerAuditingSettings.json)
 2. [Security - SQL Server - AuditSqlServerSecuritySettings](Security%20-%20SQL%20Server%20-%20AuditSqlServerSecuritySettings.json)